CFHArchive/Impervium/README.md

 Official Impervium Builds are compiled to run with Java 6.
 The reason for this is to allow people who do not stay up-to-date with the latest Java versions to run Impervium without needing to download anything prior to running it.

 ###License
-Impervium is licensed uner the GNU GENERAL PUBLIC LICENSE Version 3.
+Impervium is licensed under the GNU GENERAL PUBLIC LICENSE Version 3.
-More details available in LICENSE file.
+More details available in [LICENSE](https://github.com/InfaCraft-Adfero/Impervium/blob/master/LICENSE) file.